 Oxford Oximiser 900 – Cheap but effective motorcycle battery charger that charges up to 20Ah batteries.

-Battery Tender Junior Wallplug Charger – Neat little wall-plug-based charger from well-known American brand Battery Tender.
-It’ll charge Lithium batteries too making it a sound investment for your future charging needs.
+Battery Tender Waterproof Charger – Neat little charger from well-known American brand Battery Tender.
+It’s waterproof which is handy if you need to charge your bike outside.

 Optimate 4 CANbus charger – If you have a BMW with CANbus then you’ll know that normal chargers won’t cut it but this CANbus-ready Optimate will do the job.

 Motopower 800mA – At under twenty quid, this is a decent charger for the money.
 Featuring multi-stage charging.
 For just a few quid more you can upgrade from 0.8A model to the 2A model which will easily cover car batteries too.

 Voche 6V & 12V charger – This charger is cheap but it packs a punch.
 It has a maximum output of 8A which would probably charge the batteries on a warship.
 If you’ve got a classic bike, it’ll handle the 6v electrics too.

 Here at BikerRated, we think that every biker’s garage should be a sacred place.
 Not just a place to securely store your motorcycle but space where you can work on it in comfort and enjoy not just riding, but owning and maintaining your motorcycle.

 See our motorcycle garage guide for more tips on how to turn your garage or shed into motorcycling nirvana.

 Can you charge a lithium motorcycle battery with a normal battery charger?